Misery (novel): Plot

+Colorado state trooper Duane Kushner eventually arrives at Annie's house in search of Paul.
+When Paul attempts to alert him, Annie murders Kushner by running him over with her riding lawnmower, and decides that she will shoot both Paul and herself after the novel is finished.
+While she disposes of the body, Paul steals a can of lighter fluid, which he uses to light the completed manuscript on fire.
+As Annie attempts to save it, he beats her with the typewriter, and they engage in a violent struggle.
+Paul is finally able to alert the police, who have arrived in search of the dead officer, Kushner.
+Annie is found dead from her injuries in the barn, apparently on her way to murder Paul with a chainsaw.
+Paul reveals that he had burned a decoy copy of the manuscript, and the real one is unharmed.

+Returning home to New York, Paul submits Misery's Return to his publisher, which is set to become an international bestseller.
+Paul has frequent nightmares about Annie, and continues to have withdrawal from painkillers.
+He has also become an alcoholic with writer's block.
+Eventually, after a random encounter on the street, Paul gains inspiration to write a new story, weeping both for his shattered life and in joy that he is finally able to write again.

 Reception

 Misery won the first Bram Stoker Award for Best Novel in 1987 and was nominated for the 1988 World Fantasy Award for Best Novel.
 It received largely positive reviews and reached Number 4 on the New York Times bestseller list.
 The Guardian called it: "one of the greatest thrillers ever written".
 Kirkus Reviews praised its dark humour and relative leanness, saying: "...this nasty shard of a novel with its weird autobiographical implications probably will thrill and chill King's legion of fans."
+It has been called one of King's best novels, and one of his scariest.

 Adaptations

 Film

 The novel was adapted into a film in 1990, directed by Rob Reiner and written by William Goldman.
 James Caan and Kathy Bates starred as Paul Sheldon and Annie Wilkes, with Lauren Bacall, Richard Farnsworth and Frances Sternhagen in supporting roles.
 The film was a critical and commercial success, and continues to be ranked as one of the best Stephen King adaptations.
 For her performance as Annie Wilkes, Kathy Bates won the 1991 Academy Award for Best Actress – one of the few Oscar wins for a performance in the horror genre, and the first for any King adaptation – and was launched into mainstream stardom.
 In June 2003, the American Film Institute included Annie Wilkes, as played by Bates, in their "100 Heroes and Villains" list, ranking her as the 17th most iconic villain (and sixth most iconic villainess) in the history of film.